XtrollerX/TrollerNews-2.0/README.md

 # TrollerNews-2.0

-A News Application made using Kotlin and XML, the former being used to create the logic for the app to function and the latter being used to craete the application's UI.
-A good number of libraries are used in the creation of the this application such as Room, Retrofit, Glide, Viewpaging to name a few.
+A News Application made using Kotlin and XML, the former being used to create the logic for the app to function and the latter being used to create the application's UI.
+A good number of libraries are used in the creation of this application such as Room, Retrofit, Glide, Viewpaging to name a few.
 This app is currently fetching it's news data from NewsApi.ORG.
 The application also has an in-built local database to store news articles.

 The api key we are currently belongs to the free plan, hence it has a limited amount of requests, it is recommended to get your own APi key from NewsApi.ORG when using this app.